“How’s the road?”, I asked the man outside the sign board at the turn off.

 “Some dustholes on the other side, small ones though.
 Sand everywhere.
 No water”

-"Alright then, 2 hours to sundown right?
-Wish me luck"
+“Alright then, two hours to sundown right?
+Wish me luck”

 “You’ll be alright.
 Just take it easy”

-An hour, and about 70 km in, I felt myself getting tired, and decided continuing riding would get increasingly demanding.
+An hour, and about 70 km in, I felt exhaustion creeping in, and decided further riding would get increasingly demanding.
 I pulled over and found a nice piece of high ground with a water tank on top of it.
 Great place to set up, and see the sun in the morning.

 I went for a walk across the road to a shed.
 And the guy from the main road pulled over on his way past.